INFO 4130 Data Science and Big Data Analytics (SAS Enterprise Miner, R, Hadoop)

 IS&T Curriculum Issues & Emergning Technologies

 John serves on the faculty of UVU as a Professor in the department of Information Systems & Technology in the College of Technology and Computing.
 He teaches courses in Database Management, Business Intelligence/Analytics/Data Science, and Information Systems Management among others.
 His research interests focus on the strategic management of information and cognition in organizations, business analytics and data science, emerging technology, and IS leadership as well as curriculum issues.
-He has published twelve refereed journal articles, one book chapter, eighteen conference proceedings and presentations, and gained six IS&T professional certifications.
+He has published thirteen refereed journal articles, one book chapter, eighteen conference proceedings and presentations, and gained six IS&T professional certifications.

 Prior to joining Utah Valley University John taught information systems and technology courses at East Carolina University (ECU) in Greenville, North Carolina; Penn State Harrisburg (PSU-HBG); Appalachian State University (Appstate) in Boone, North Carolina; and Northeastern State University (NSUOK) in Tahlequah, Oklahoma.
 Before entering academics John was a broker for Fidelity Investments and a small business manager.